 Long-focus lenses (telephoto lenses) include lenses with a focal length several times larger than the frame diagonal.
-The value is rather arbitrary.
-Assume that long lenses are lenses over 75mm depending on the crop factor of the camera used.
+The value is somewhat arbitrary.
+Assume that long lenses are lenses over 75 mm depending on the crop factor of the camera used.

 3. Zoom Lenses

 For a beginner photographer who has not yet decided on priorities, such glass is good.
-For serious still life photography, zooms are poorly suited, unless you are not going to make special demands on the quality of the photo and the artistry of the picture.
+For still-life photography, zooms are poorly suited unless you are not going to make unique demands on the quality of the photo and the artistry of the picture.

-In fact, both “zoom” and “telephoto”, and even more so the zooms can be used for subject shooting.
-But there is always a fair amount of experiment in this, and you must clearly understand the possibilities and disadvantages of such optics.
-If you are just starting out, leave experimenting for later.
+The zooms can be used for subject photography.
+But there is always a fair amount of experiment in this, and you must clearly understand the possibilities and disadvantages of such lenses.
+If you are starting, leave experimenting for later.